ryankaplan/ryankaplan.github.io/_posts/2017-01-22-entropy-demo.md

 ---
 layout: post
-title:  A mathematical representation of Entropy.
+title: What the heck is entropy?
 date:   2017-02-23 00:00:00
-summary: A short post on what entropy is (in mathematics) and a demo to help you understand it.
+summary: A short post on how mathematicians define entropy and a demo to help you understand it.
 categories:
  - math
  - physics